Exact densities of loops in O(1) dense loop model and of clusters in critical percolation on a cylinder II: rotated lattice: Introduction

 \section{Introduction}

+Percolation is a classical problem used as a testing ground of the theory of critical phenomena.
+It is formulated in terms of a graph, in which bonds (for bond percolation) or sites (for site percolation) are independently selected to be either open or closed with fixed probabilities $\tt{p}$ and $(1-\tt{p})$ respectively.
+The adjacent open bonds or sites form connected clusters.
+The hallmark of the percolation at infinite graphs is a phase transition: an infinite connected component arise at a critical point $\tt{p}=\tt{p}_c$.
+A significant effort has been paid to study this phase transition \cite{Grimmett, Kesten,Bollobas}.
+In particular, the density (the mean per site number) of connected clusters, is one of simplest quantities that have been studied for a long time.
+This is the main subject of the present paper.

-Percolation is a classical problem used as a testing ground of the theory of critical phenomena \cite{Grimmett}.
-It can alternatively be formulated as particular limits of Potts model, random cluster model and $O(n)$ dense loop model (DLM) \cite{Baxter}.
-Cluster densities in percolation is one of simplest quantities studied for a long time.
-In early history they were investigated with the help of series expansions, which in particular allowed the use of duality arguments to find critical points for percolation in several lattices \cite{SykesEssam1963,SykesEssam1964}.
-A significant advance was made for the critical bond percolation on the square and triangular lattices for them being exactly solvable with the toolbox of the theory of integrable systems \cite{Baxter}.
-In particular the exact values of the infinite plane limit of critical percolation cluster densities were found \cite{TL,BaxterTemperleyAshley1978}.
-The leading finite size corrections to these densities were predicted \cite{ZiffFinchAdamchik,KlebanZiff} using the conformal invariance of the percolation on planar lattices.
-Specifically, in the system confined to the infinite strip with different boundary conditions they are given by the conformal anomalies \cite{BloteCardyNightingale1986} that were found from using both the Bethe ansatz solution of related models \cite{ABB,HQB} or the Coulomb gas theory \cite{Nienhuis1987}.
-Note that in the cylinder geometry the dependence of the anomaly on various parameters of the related models allows one to perform a refined enumeration of clusters distinguishing between the clusters that wrap and do not wrap around the cylinder or between contractible and non-contractible loops of the corresponding $O(1)$ model \cite{AlcarazBrankovPriezzhev RittenbergRogozhnikov}.
+A biggest progress in calculation of the cluster densities has been made for the most analytically tractable non-trivial example of percolation, percolation on two-dimensional periodic planar lattices.
+In early history the cluster densities were investigated with the help of series expansions, which in particular allowed the use of duality arguments to find critical points for percolation in several lattices \cite{SykesEssam1963,SykesEssam1964}.
+A significant advance was achieved for the critical, $\tt{p}=\tt{p}_c$, bond percolation on the square lattice and triangular lattices for them being exactly solvable with the toolbox of the theory of integrable systems \cite{Baxter}.
+In particular the exact values of the infinite plane limit of critical percolation cluster densities were obtained \cite{TL,BaxterTemperleyAshley1978}.